codeuniversity/makerspace/basic-access.md

 #### Clothing
 Appropriate clothing to the area and task is to be worn at all times - for instance, jewelry  or loose fitting clothing is not to be worn in proximity to operational machinery, and beards  and long hair are to be rigorously contained when operating machinery or power tools.
 #### No food and drinks
-Food and drink is not to be consumed in the maker Space.
+Food and drink is **not to be consumed** in the maker Space.
+Want lunch?
+Go get it and eat it somewhere suitable.
+No Exceptions.
+No one gets poisoned in MakerSpace.

 #### Materials
 Please notify and check with staff if you are bringing your own materials to work on in the maker Space before using.